sunny1561/HostMe_AI/README.md

 # Deployment Platform: The application is deployed on the free version of Render.
 # API Service: Using the Together API (free version), which supports up to 60 requests per minute—currently sufficient for our usage.
-# Access: Link to Application
+# Access the  Application  through below link
 https://hostme-ai-1.onrender.com/

 # Just Clone using